Iran's Khamenei: UAE "disgraced forever" by Israel deal | International

 Iran's Khamenei: UAE "disgraced forever" by Israel deal

-"Of course, the UAE's betrayal will not last long, but this stigma will always be remembered.
-They allowed the Zionist regime to have a foothold in the region and forgot Palestine," Khamenei said.
-"The Emiratis will be disgraced forever for this treachery against the Islamic world, Arab nations and Palestine."
+"The Emiratis will be disgraced forever for this treachery against the Islamic world, Arab nations, and Palestine."
+When asked about Khamenei's statement on the UAE-Israel deal, UAE Foreign Ministry official Jamal Al-Musharakh told reporters in Abu Dhabi: "The path to peace and prosperity is not paved with incitement and hate speech."

-Khamenei's comments came as a delegation of senior Israeli and U.S. officials, including White House senior adviser Jared Kushner, President Donald Trump's son-in-law, concluded a historic trip to Abu Dhabi to finalise the pact.
+Khamenei made his comments as a delegation of senior Israeli and U.S. officials, including White House senior adviser Jared Kushner, President Donald Trump's son-in-law, concluded a historic trip to Abu Dhabi to finalize the pact.
 "The UAE along with Israelis and evil Americans like the Jewish member of Trump's family are working together against the interests of the Islamic world," Khamenei said, referring to Kushner.

 "I hope Emiratis wake up and compensate for what they did."
 The delegation arrived in Abu Dhabi on an El Al flight on Monday, the first direct commercial passenger flight between the UAE and Israel.